eriqande/gsi_sim/README.md

 The executable files `gsi_sim-Darwin` and `gsi_sim-Linux` are provided as a courtesy, but are not guaranteed to have been compiled up from the latest commit.
 For that you should compile it up yourself (or see when the exectuable was last committed).

 ## Some Simple Examples
+In the following examples, if you are running this on Linux, then you should replace `gsi_sim-Darwin` with `gsi_sim-Linux`.

 ### Self-assignment of baseline samples
 Using a leave-one-out procedure, take all the baseline samples and assign them back to populations at the Unix command line.